tonductuht-cell/mini-soc-splunk/README.md

-# mini-soc-splunk
+# Mini SOC Lab with Splunk

-Mini SOC lab using Splunk Enterprise and Kali Linux for centralized log collection, SPL-based threat detection, and security monitoring.
+A hands-on SOC monitoring project built with Splunk Enterprise on macOS and Kali Linux.
+This lab centralizes authentication, Nmap, and privileged activity logs, then uses SPL to detect SSH brute-force attacks, network scanning, and suspicious sudo activity through a security dashboard.